Free and based path groupoids: Fibrations

-We will see that for $(\e, f)$ to be a fibration it is necessary and sufficient that the right leg of the span is a fibration (in our sense, considered as a generalized map with identity as a left leg).
+We will see that for $(\e, f)$ to be a groupoid fibration it is necessary and sufficient that the right leg of the span is a groupoid fibration (considered as a generalized map with identity as a left leg).